 - Utilities

 - Training

 - Professional services

 - Insurance

 - Software maintenance

-- Uniforms

-- Office supplies and book stock
+- Office and other supplies

-Overall materials and services expenses are proposed to decrease slightly in FY2018-19 despite the restoration of travel and training that was cut in the previous budget cycle, the addition of professional services related to camera speed enforcement, and the completion of several deferred maintenance projects.
-This is due to fluctuations in materials and services in the enterprise and capital funds related to the timing of maintenance and capital projects.
+Overall materials and services expenses are proposed to decrease in FY2018-19 despite the restoration of travel and training that was cut in the previous budget cycle, the addition of professional services related to camera speed enforcement, and the completion of several deferred maintenance projects.
+This is due to fluctuations in materials and services in the Enterprise and Capital funds related to the timing of maintenance and capital projects.